yonger1516/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

 ##### <a name="Create_schema"> </a>Step 3) Create the timeline service schema
 Finally, run the schema creator tool to create the necessary tables:

-    bin/hadoop org.apache.hadoop.yarn.server.timelineservice.storage.TimelineSchemaCreator
+    bin/hadoop org.apache.hadoop.yarn.server.timelineservice.storage.TimelineSchemaCreator -create

 The `TimelineSchemaCreator` tool supports a few options that may come handy especially when you are testing.
 For example, you can use `-skipExistingTable` (`-s` for short) to skip existing tables and continue to create other tables rather than failing the schema creation.
+When no option or '-help' ('-h' for short) is provided, the command usage is printed.
 By default, the tables will have a schema prefix of "prod."

 #### Enabling Timeline Service v.2